Computer Science

 Computer Science 350: Software Engineering

 After successfully finishing this course students are expected to have in-depth knowledge of all phases of the software engineering lifecycle, i.e. requirements engineering and software design, software design, implementation, verification and validation, quality assessment, software re-engineering, and software reverse engineering methods.
 In addition to that, students are expected to acquire skills related to communication with the customer, teamwork, time management and global software development.
-Prereq: CSC 450 or permission by instructor
+Prereq: CSC 450 or permission by instructor.

 Computer Science 412: Object Oriented Programming